xcsnowcity/comicLLM/README.md

 ## 📱 How It Works

+1. **Create Comic Book** - Start a new comic book session or continue an existing one
-1. **Upload Files** - Drag and drop single or multiple comic images (JPEG, PNG, GIF, WebP)
+2. **Upload Files** - Drag and drop single or multiple comic images (JPEG, PNG, GIF, WebP)
-2. **Smart Ordering** - Automatic filename-based sorting or manual drag-and-drop reordering
+3. **Smart Ordering** - Automatic filename-based sorting or manual drag-and-drop reordering
-3. **Batch Process** - LLM analyzes each image and extracts text in proper reading order
+4. **Batch Process** - LLM analyzes each image and extracts text in proper reading order
-4. **Progressive Display** - See translations appear as each page completes processing
+5. **View Translations** - Browse through all translated pages with enhanced navigation
-5. **Export Results** - Save your translations in JSON, TXT, or Markdown format
+6. **Export Results** - Save your translations in JSON, TXT, or Markdown format

 ## 🛠 Development